openmm/openmm/docs-source/usersguide/library/03_tutorials.rst

 =================

-The output of the HelloArgon program can be saved to a *.pdb* file and visualized using programs like VMD or PyMol (see Section :ref:`running-example-files`).
+The output of the HelloArgon program can be saved to a *.pdb* file and visualized using programs like VMD or PyMol (see Section :numref:`running-example-files`).
 You should see three atoms moving linearly away and towards one another: